huckmon/docker-arma3-server/README.md

 # Common Issues

-## Some of the workshop items are failing to install/download
+##  Q: Some of the workshop items are failing to install/download
-This seems to be a common issue when installing large workshop items as part of a bulk download.
+A: This seems to be a common issue when installing large workshop items as part of a bulk download.
 I recommend exec'ing into the container and then downloading the large mods individually with steamcmd.